brianbroderick/dgo/README.md

 # dgo [![GoDoc](https://godoc.org/github.com/dgraph-io/dgo?status.svg)](https://godoc.org/github.com/dgraph-io/dgo) [![Build Status](https://teamcity.dgraph.io/guestAuth/app/rest/builds/buildType:(id:dgo_integration)/statusIcon.svg)](https://teamcity.dgraph.io/viewLog.html?buildTypeId=dgo_integration&buildId=lastFinished&guest=1)

-Official Dgraph Go client which communicates with the server using [gRPC](https://grpc.io/).
+This is a fork of the Official Dgraph Go client which communicates with the server using [gRPC](https://grpc.io/).
+I forked it because it didn't have a v2 folder for Go modules support.

 Before using this client, we highly recommend that you go through [tour.dgraph.io] and [docs.dgraph.io] to understand how to run and work with Dgraph.